openshift-tigerteam/openshift-examples/docs/install/bastion.md

 ### Install the OS

 * Download [Red Hat Enterprise Linux 9.x Binary DVD](https://access.redhat.com/downloads/content/rhel)
-* Boot host from ISO and perform install as `Server with GUI`
+* Boot host from ISO and [perform install](rhel_install.md) as `Server with GUI`
 * Make sure to enable SSH for user
 * Reboot and SSH into bastion host as administrative user

 ### Register the Host

 To be able to install necessary packages, you need to register the host with your Red Hat ID and password.
+You could have also accomplished this during the RHEL install.
 ```shell
 sudo subscription-manager register # Enter username/password
 sudo subscription-manager repos --enable=rhel-9-for-x86_64-baseos-rpms